-In one of the country’s most appealingly remote and beautiful areas, the Coyle family's famous Lutyens-esque house has a romantic and fascinating history, having been home to people as diverse as a Gaelic chieftain and Oliver St John Gogarty - and it became one of Ireland’s earliest country house hotels, in 1883.
-Since then it has seen many changes, culminating with major refurbishment in 2015 that saw the hotel achieve four star grading.
+In one of the country’s most appealingly remote and beautiful areas, the Coyle family's famous Lutyens-esque house has a romantic and fascinating history, having been home to people as diverse as a Gaelic chieftain and Oliver St. John Gogarty - and it became one of Ireland’s earliest country house hotels, in 1883.
+Since then it has seen many changes and comfortable improvements for today’s guests.

-Photographs and mementos recording visits from the many famous people who have stayed here - Augustus John, Lady Gregory, Yeats and Churchill among them - keep guests happily occupied for hours, but there is plenty to distract you from this enjoyable activity, including a heated outdoor swimming pool, tennis, trout fishing, golf (9 hole), and croquet - while the surrounding area offers more challenging activities including archaeological expeditions, horse riding, hill walking, scuba diving and sea fishing.
+Photographs and mementos recording visits from the many famous people who have stayed here - Augustus John, Lady Gregory, Yeats and Churchill among them - keep guests happily occupied for hours, but there is plenty to distract you from this enjoyable activity, including a heated outdoor swimming pool, tennis, trout fishing, outdoor hot tub, lawn bowls and croquet - while the surrounding area offers more challenging activities including archaeological expeditions, horse riding, hill walking, scuba diving and sea fishing.

-Just loafing around is perhaps what guests are best at here, however, and there’s little need to do much else.
+Relaxing is perhaps what guests are best at here and there’s little need to do much else.
 The hotel’s bar food is excellent too - all this, plus the scent of a turf fire and a comfortable armchair, can be magic.

 The grounds and gardens around the hotel are a special point of interest at Renvyle, and come as a delightful contrast to the magnificently rugged surrounding scenery.